 Each year, works from the collection are also loaned to other institutions to be presented in solo and group exhibitions.
-No work from the collection is currently circulating outside of the University’s campuses.
+The following works are currently or will soon be circulating outside of the University’s campuses:

 The Gallery regularly receives reproduction requests from other art institutions, publishers or independent authors.
 The billing and delivery of reproductions are managed in accordance with the Gallery’s dissemination of works from the collection in digital format Policy.

 Photographs of the works from the collection can be provided free of charge when they are required for study, research and personal documentation purposes.

 The Gallery occasionally exhibits works from its collection as part of its contemporary programming.